zsliwoski/work-forge/README.md

 ## Contact

-For any inquiries, please contact us at [zsliwoski@gmail.com].
+For any inquiries, please contact me at [zsliwoski@gmail.com].